Darrell Johnson: Overview

 Johnson then worked as third-base coach for the Texas Rangers, under Zimmer, starting in 1981 before taking over as interim manager on July 30, 1982.
 Six years earlier, the roles had been reversed when third-base coach Zimmer succeeded Johnson as manager in Boston on July 18, 1976.
 In his final managerial role, Johnson's Rangers went 26–40 (.394) in the 1982 season's final two months.
-He finished with a 472–590 record for a .444 career percentage as an American League skipper.
+He finished with a 472–590 record for a .444 career percentage as a Major League manager.

 He then moved to the New York Mets as minor league coordinator of instruction and a longtime scout.
 He also served as the Mets' bench coach on the staff of Dallas Green from May 20, 1993, through the end of that season.

 Johnson died from leukemia at the age of 75 in 2004 in Fairfield, California.